HEEM86/Theclickgame/README.md

 Player click images, can't click the same image.
 There are 12 images total.
 This game takes strategy and good memory to win.

+If you picked the same card the score will reset to zero

 Other Technologies used:

 - JavaScript